arashkaffamanesh/practical-kubernetes-problems/README.md

 # hits kubia only on one node?
 for i in $(seq 1 10) ; do curl kubia-clusterip:8080; done
 # does load balancing via the head ;-)
+exit
 mkcert '*.whereami.svc'
-k create secret tls whereami-secret --cert=_wildcard.whereami.svc.pem --key=_wildcard.whereami.svc-key.pem cat whereami/kubia-ingress-tls.yaml
+k create secret tls whereami-secret --cert=_wildcard.whereami.svc.pem --key=_wildcard.whereami.svc-key.pem cat kubia-ingress-tls.yaml
-k create -f whereami/kubia-ingress-tls.yaml
+k create -f kubia-ingress-tls.yaml
 # Please provide the host entry mapping in your /etc/hosts file like this:
 # 192.168.64.23 my.whereami.svc
 # the IP should be the IP of the traefik loadbalancer / ingress controller